 Types of Brain Breaks

-Weslake and Christian describes three types of brain breaks in their paper, “Brain breaks: Help or hindrance?”
+Weslake and Christian describes three types of break activities in their paper, “Brain breaks: Help or hindrance?”
 Those types of brain breaks include physical brain breaks, breathing brain breaks, and mental brain breaks.

 Breathing Brain Breaks- These exercises include deep breathing and visualization.
-These types of brain breaks can be great for mental health, including as a mental break that allows for the student to ‘re-group” and recenter themselves in the task at hand.
+These types of breathing breaks can be great for mental health, including as a mental break that allows for the student to ‘re-group” and re-center themselves in the task at hand.
 Breathing activities might include gentle stretches, rolling the neck, or raising the arms above the head, or shaking out the hands when standing.

-Using a variety of brain break activities may be the most beneficial, however, it depends on the make-up of the class as a whole when it comes to classroom-wide brain breaks between activities.
+Using a variety of brain break activities may be the most beneficial, however, it depends on the make-up of the class as a whole when it comes to classroom breaks between activities.

 Try some of these brain break activities to inspire movement, regulation, attention, and concentration, listed below.
 Some of the printable pages are available as free downloads that you can add to your therapy toolbox.